saffire/saffire/docs/spec/source/control-structures.rst

 if
 --
-An if-statement let you execute code only when a certain condition have been met.
+An if-statement lets you execute code only when a certain condition has been met.

 ::